Corni33/CarND_P2_TrafficSigns/README.md

 * image #4 has a corner of the traffic sign obscured
 * image #6 seems slightly distorted
 * image #8 is covered in dirt

+The code for predicting the classification of these new images is found in cell 17 of the notebook.
+As it turns out, 7 of the 8 images could be classified correctly which corresonds to an accuracy of 87.5%.
+This number is approximately in accordance with the previously determined test accuracy of the neural network.
+The only wrong classification is image #8.
+An attempt to explain this and an attempt to get the correct classification is described in code cell 19 of the notebook.

 ####**2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).**